Beaver Local High School: Academics

 According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 499 pupils in grades 9th through 12th, with 496 pupils eligible for a federal free or reduced-price lunch.
 The school employed 28.00 teachers, yielding a student–teacher ratio of 17.82.
+Beaver Local High School offers courses in the traditional American curriculum.
+Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.